Eli Savit: Legal career

 After graduating from law school, Savit worked as a law clerk for Judge Carlos T. Bea on the United States Court of Appeals for the Ninth Circuit, and for Judge David S. Tatel on the United States Court of Appeals for the D.C.
 Circuit.
 He then worked as a litigator at Williams & Connolly in Washington, D.C., before being selected to work as a law clerk on the United States Supreme Court for Justices Sandra Day O'Connor (ret.) and Ruth Bader Ginsburg.

 After completing his Supreme Court clerkship, Savit returned to Michigan to work as an associate at the Detroit office of the Jones Day law firm.
 Following Jones Day, he accepted an appointment as senior legal counsel in the Detroit Mayor's Office.
 In that capacity, Savit participated in public-interest lawsuits against financial institutions and businesses, including suits against tax-delinquent corporate landlords and the opioid industry.
 Savit filed an amicus brief on behalf of the City in Gary B. v.
 Snyder, a successful lawsuit which sought to establish that Detroit schoolchildren have been denied their fundamental right to literacy.
 He participated in negotiations that ultimately led to a settlement in that case.

 In his role as senior legal counsel, Savit led several criminal justice reform initiatives and was education advisor to the mayor.
 He also led the negotiating team that, in 2017, struck a $48 million community benefits agreement with the Canadian government related to the Gordie Howe International Bridge, to be spent on job training, health monitoring, and environmental remediation in Southwest Detroit.
-In 2018, he crafted an agreement with the ACLU and community partners to prevent home foreclosures throughout Detroit.
+In 2018, he entered a settlement with the ACLU and community partners to prevent home foreclosures throughout Detroit.

 Savit maintains an appointment as lecturer at the University of Michigan Law School, where he teaches classes on public interest litigation and state and local government.
 His academic work has been published in the Michigan Law Review and the Michigan Journal of Law Reform.
 Savit has authored pieces for publications including the New York Times, the Detroit News, Slate, The Hill, and MLive.
 He has contributed legal blog Take Care, where he primarily wrote about environmental issues.

 Savit contributed to an amicus brief submitted to the Michigan Supreme Court on behalf of the ACLU, the League of Women Voters, and the American Association of University Women.
 He also testified before the Michigan Civil Rights Commission in support of Equality Michigan's successful effort to have the Commission declare that Michigan's civil rights law prohibits discrimination based on sexual orientation and gender identity.